GVI-2 “Balto” and Monument – “Fells Point” Sloop Flask

 Topaz Half Pint

-On what is considered the front of the flask is an embossed Washington Monument which is located at Mount Vernon Place, a historic area in Baltimore City, Maryland.
-Any trip to the city is worth visiting the neighborhood as the monument is a beacon of America and the anchor icon of many of the Baltimore Glass Works flasks.
+The landmark monument is located at Mount Vernon Place, one of the city’s oldest neighborhoods, and originally home to the city’s wealthiest and most fashionable families.
+The name derives from the Mount Vernon home of George Washington.
+Any trip to the city is worth visiting the neighborhood as the monument is a beacon of America and the anchor emblem of many Baltimore Glass Works flasks.
 This was the first monument erected to commemorate George Washington in America.

 See the museum example of a GI-73 “Genl Taylor” And Bust – “Fells Point / Balto” And Monument Portrait Flask

 The reverse of the GVI-2 flask pictures a small embossed sloop, a sailing boat with a single mast.
 The sloop is flying a pennant, sailing to the right on the water.
 Above the sloop is embossed copy reading ‘FELLS’ in a convex arch and below, in a concave arch, is “POINT”.

 Fell’s Point is a historic waterfront neighborhood in southeastern Baltimore.
 It was established around 1763 and is located along the north shore of the Baltimore Harbor and the Northwest Branch of the Patapsco River.

 The flask has a simple finish, where the bottle was cracked off or otherwise removed from the blowpipe, then fire-polished.
 The edges are vertically ribbed (3) with a heavy medial rib.
 There is a pontil mark.

 Known glass colors are ranges of qua which are considered scarce.
 Pale yellow-green, yellow-green, and lime green are considered rare and golden amber, light olive green, light puce, light-medium puce, dark puce, amethyst, dark amethyst, wine, and topaz are very rare.